 Ready to take the plunge?
 Contact the FinS Program Coordinator at Central Office (email@example.com) and let’s get hatching!

-Registration for new schools for January, 2021 is now open.
+Registration for new schools for January, 2022 begins June 1st, 2021.
 Due to logistics, there are limited spots for new schools.
 New participants are encouraged to have registration information available when the registration period begins.

-Once you begin your application, it can be incredibly difficult to go back and find this information.
 Please fill out the template ahead time to ensure you have all your information ready to go.
-The application window runs from June 01 to Sept 30.
+Application template becomes available May 1st, and the application window runs from June 1st to Sept 30th.